GoogleCloudPlatform/cloud-foundation-fabric/factories/firewall-hierarchical-policies/README.md

   action: allow
   # Priority (must be unique on a node)
   priority: 1000
-  # List of CIDRs this rule applies to
+  # List of CIDRs this rule applies to (for INGRESS rules)
   source_ranges:
+    - 0.0.0.0/0
+  # List of CIDRs this rule applies to (for EGRESS rules)
+  destination_ranges:
     - 0.0.0.0/0
   # List of ports this rule applies to (empty array means all ports)
   ports:
     tcp: []